-Applications are now open for a week-long Dream Time residency at The Studio On The Green, Selkirk, in the beautiful Scottish Borders.
+The week-long Dream Time residency takes place in the autumn, at The Studio On The Green, Selkirk, in the beautiful Scottish Borders.
 Founded in 1989 by Jenna Agate and Trevor Timms, the Studio is a custom-built dance space with sprung hard wood floor and natural light

 The Dream Time residencies are a creative initiative between Dance Base, The Studio On The Green and Live Borders, Arts and Creativity.

 The choice of 5 days (Monday – Friday or Wednesday – Sunday) are between October and November.
 There is a fee of £750.00.
 As part of the residency accommodation will be provided for up to four artists at The Haining.

 The selected artist will have the option of receiving mentoring and/or feedback for up to ten hours during the week (timing is flexible).
 The project partners will suggest a Mentor to match the needs/experience of the successful applicant(s).
 Please indicate in your application if you would require Mentoring support during your residency.

 The artist in residence will also hold an open class during the week, which will be free (to) and open to local dancers, and at the end of the residency, an open showing to the local community in order to continue to develop an audience for dance and to encourage an interest in contemporary performance practice in the Scottish Borders.

 Your application will be reviewed by Morag Deyes, Artistic Director of Dance Base, a member of the Live Borders, Arts and Creativity Team and Jenna Agate from The Studio On The Green.
 Preference will be given to projects which would seem to benefit significantly from the unique environment of this residency setting.

 We invite Dream Time applications once a year and the deadline is usually in the Spring.
 Please look out for updates on the autumn 2018 residency callout on this page.